-McEwan Cooper Dennis LLP
+McEwan Cooper Kirkpatrick LLP

 The Personal Information Protection Act (“the Act”) regulates the way private sector organizations within British Columbia collect, use, keep, secure and disclose personal information.
 “Personal Information” means all information about an identifiable individual.
-McEwan Cooper Dennis LLP recognizes the importance of privacy and recognizes the sensitivity of personal information received by us in the course of our legal practice.
+McEwan Cooper Kirkpatrick LLP recognizes the importance of privacy and recognizes the sensitivity of personal information received by us in the course of our legal practice.

 We recognize our professional obligation to maintain the confidentiality of our clients’ information, we recognize our obligations concerning the personal information of all individuals that we collect, use or disclose in our practice.
 This policy has been developed with those obligations in mind.